arunraj-ar/dsa/Learning Algorithms with ChatGPT/10 Radix Sort/README.md

     output = new Array(n)
     count = new Array(10).fill(0)

-    fot i from 0 to n - 1:
+    for i from 0 to n - 1:
         index = (arr[i] / exp) % 10
         count[index]++